microsoft/Mastering-the-Marketplace/docs/container/index.md

 [Home](../index.md)

-# Mastering Container Offers for Kubernetes apps
+# Mastering container offers for Kubernetes apps

 Container offers for Kubernetes applications is a transactable offer type for deploying solution containers into an Azure Kubernetes Service in the customer's subscription.
 This course will take you from an overview to deep understanding of the offer type.
 The large majority of the course is demo-first.